Cryptomancerx/BGAEditor/README.md

 Readme for BGAEditor v1.9 by Cryptomancer

 INTRODUCTION:
 This is a saved game editor for Battlefleet Gothic: Armada.
 It supports editing solo skirmish profiles and campaign saved games.
-BGAEditor is a purely Command Line Interface (CLI) application written in Python 3.6.4.

-BGAEditor is available as a Windows binary.
-Simply download BGAEditor.exe and you're good to go.
-No Python interpreter necessary.

 FEATURES SUPPORTED:
 Edit admiral level, ship slots, escort ship upgrade slots, renown, and elite level.